 Maintaining your burglar alarm

-Regular maintenance is highly recommended for any burglar alarm system and regular alarm system checks are vital.
-It will highlight defects early and give greater peace of mind.
+Regular maintenance is highly recommended for any burglar alarm system and regular alarm system checks are vital to highlight defects early and give greater peace of mind.
 A maintenance contract can include regular personal inspections or remote testing of your response system.
 Costs will vary according to the level of support.
 A professionally maintained alarm system could also be required by some insurance companies.
 At the very least you should have an emergency call-out number to contact should your alarm system prove faulty.

 Experts at Crown Securities will carry out an evaluation for free and give expert advice on the most appropriate type of burglar alarm security installation to suit your needs and budget.
 Call us now on 0800 019 1131.